InnerSourceCommons/InnerSourcePatterns/introducing-metrics-in-innersource.md

 # Title

-Introducing Metrics in the InnerSource Initiative
+Introducing Metrics in InnerSource

 # Context

-An organization is applying InnerSource.
+An organization is planning to apply or this is in the early stages of applying InnerSource.
 This would like to measure the current status in terms of 'health' and performance of the initiative, and if the expected outcomes such as an increase in the level of cross-divisional and cross-location collaboration are actually taking place.
+This pattern applies to early stages of the initiative or are small in their scope, but they may be mature in their initial process and steps.

 # Problem